friemen/reactnet/README.md

 ## How it works

-TODO
-Give some more background
+TODO Give some more background on

+* Topological levels
+* WeakReferences for outputs
+* Automatic link removal / completion
+* Backpressure

 ### The propagation / network update algorithm